 Infinitives are those two-word verb forms that begin with “to” such as “to read,” “to see” or “to go.”
 You split them when you insert an adverb in the middle.
 For example, who remembers the starship Enterprise?
 Its mission was, in part:

-(Interesting side note: That ^ quote is from the original ’60s series.
+(Interesting side note: That quote — “To boldly go where no man has gone before” — is from the original ’60s series.
 The more recent and gender-sensitive series replaced “no man” with “no one.”
 Now back to our regularly scheduled grammar lesson.)

 Grammar Girl has ruled.
 Let’s move on.

 3. Don’t begin a sentence with a conjunction.

 School children everywhere are getting points off their essays for beginning sentences with “And,” “But,” So” and “Or,” but this is mere grammar superstition.
 According to the Chicago Manual of Style:

 There is a widespread belief — one with no historical or grammatical foundation — that it is an error to begin a sentence with a conjunction such as ‘and,’ ‘but,’ or ‘so.’
 In fact, a substantial percentage (often as many as 10 percent) of the sentences in first-rate writing begin with conjunctions.
 It has been so for centuries, and even the most conservative grammarians have followed this practice.